Sacred Heart School – Ateneo de Cebu: History

-In 1953, Fr.
-Paul O'Brien, SJ then the superior of all Jesuits belonging to the former missions in China, was approached by the Catholic Chinese-Filipino community of Cebu City regarding the possibility of establishing a school that has a Chinese language program in its curriculum for the education of their children.
+In 1953, Paul O'Brien, then the superior of all Jesuits belonging to the former missions in China, was approached by the Catholic Chinese-Filipino community of Cebu City regarding the possibility of establishing a school that has a Chinese language program in its curriculum for the education of their children.

-Once approval was secured from the Superior General of the Jesuits in Rome, the school initially operated as an affiliate of the Colegio de San Jose-Recoletos.
-The administration of San Jose-Recoletos generously provided it with their Principal and a contingent of lay faculty members.
+Once approval was secured from the Superior General of the Jesuits in Rome, the school initially operated as a Chinese school annex of the Colegio de San Jose-Recoletos (now USJ-R).
+Fray Martin Legarra, ORSA of San Jose-Recoletos generously provided Sacred Heart with a Principal (Mr. Genaro Maramara) and a contingent of lay faculty members.

-In 1955, Sacred Heart School was officially established as an independent school, built along General Maxilom Avenue, Barangay Lorega San Miguel, Cebu City, with Rev. Fr.
-Francisco Heras, S.J., one of the Jesuits expelled from Communist China, as its first rector and school head.
-The school was then an all-male institution.
+In 1955, Sacred Heart School was officially established as an independent school, built along General Maxilom Avenue, Barangay Lorega San Miguel, Cebu City, with Francisco Heras, one of the Jesuits expelled from Communist China, as its first school head.

-On 25 February 1965, Sacred Heart School became a Filipino school, approved by the Bureau of Education to teach the regular curriculum prescribed by the government with a Chinese Language and Arts program.
+On February 25, 1965, Sacred Heart School became a Filipino school, approved by the Bureau of Education to teach the regular curriculum prescribed by the government with a Chinese Language and Arts program.

-The integration of the Jesuits of the China Province delegation in the Philippines into the Jesuit Philippine Province on 27 September 1988 resulted in all the former delegation works being placed under the care and control of the Philippine Jesuit provincial superior.
+The integration of the Jesuits of the China Province delegation in the Philippines into the Jesuit Philippine Province on September 27, 1988, resulted in all the former delegation works being placed under the care and control of the Philippine Jesuit provincial superior.
 This facilitated the assignment of Filipino Jesuits to the three Chinese-Filipino schools run by the Jesuits: the Sacred Heart School – Ateneo de Cebu (Cebu), Ateneo de Iloilo – Santa Maria Catholic School (Iloilo), and Xavier School (San Juan, Metro Manila).

 Originally called Sacred Heart School for Boys, the name of the school was officially changed to Sacred Heart School – Jesuit (SHS-J) in 2000.
 That school year (2000–2001), SHS-J began accepting girls in the Grade School Department, and in 2006 produced its first batch of graduates with female students.